 LI4 aka best anti pain point

-Our large intestine meridian consists of a total of 20 acupressure points, one of which is LI4.
+Our large intestine meridian consists of a total of 20 acupressure points, including LI4.
 This point is known for its pain-relieving effect and is located in the hollow of our hand, exactly where the index finger and thumb meet.
-Besides the analgesic effect, this point is even anti-inflammatory.
+In addition to its pain-relieving effect, this point also has an anti-inflammatory effect.

-It can help you get rid of excess heat that we sometimes have to deal with during flu infections.
+It can help you to get rid of excess heat, which we sometimes have to deal with during flu-like infections.
 It can also help with migraines.
 Psst, good side effect: it also helps with digestive problems.

-Important: Pregnant women should not use this point at all!
+Important: Pregnant women should never use this point!
 Because the point is known for its strong draining effect, it is also used in obstetrics to induce labor and strengthen contractions.

 GB20 aka "Wind Pond

 This point is located at the lower back of the head, where the skull ends.
 If you run your fingers from the middle of the neck towards the ear, the point is in the hollow.
-This is the first depression you will find when you move from the ear towards the back of the neck.
+It is the first hollow you find when you move from the ear towards the back of the neck.

-The point is one of the most important points of the gallbladder meridian and can become your secret weapon against headaches and migraines.
-Once you find it, you can press it for one to three minutes, preferably on both sides at the same time.
-So whenever it gets too much for you - in the office, at home or elsewhere - you can stimulate this point and thus provide some relief.
+The point is one of the most important points of the gallbladder meridian and can be your secret weapon for headaches and migraines.
+Once you have found it, you can press it for one to three minutes, preferably on both sides at the same time.
+So whenever it gets too much for you - in the office, at home or anywhere else - you can stimulate this point and thus provide some relief.

-You can also press this point to relax pain in the eyes, nose or ears.
-In addition, it can also help with difficult mental states and stiff neck.
+You can also press this point to relieve pain if you have eye, nose or ear pain.
+It can also help with difficult mental states and a stiff neck.

 LU9 aka "Lique

-If you spread your thumb away from the hand and move the finger of the other hand from the thumb in the direction of the wrist, you will eventually come across an indentation.
-From this indentation, you drive a thumb's width further along the side of the arm and should then come across a protruding bone.
+If you spread your thumb away from your hand and move the finger of your other hand from your thumb towards your wrist, you will eventually come across a depression.
+From exactly this indentation, move one thumb's width further along the side of the arm and you should then come across a protruding bone.
 Then you have found LU9.

 Pressing this point will also help you with headaches and neck pain.
-It is also beneficial for cough.
-Asthma, sore throat and cold.
+It is also beneficial for coughs.
+Asthma, sore throat and colds.

-LU9 is a true all-rounder, because pressing the point brings with it relief from sadness due to loss and grief or inner emptiness.
+LU9 is a true all-round talent, because pressing the point helps to alleviate sadness due to loss and grief or inner emptiness.

 Yang Bai aka GB14

-The last thing we want to give you is GB14, another gallbladder point.
-What does this gallbladder have to do with all this, you may be wondering.
+Finally, we would like to give you GB14, another gallbladder point.
+What does this gallbladder actually have to do with all of this, you may be asking yourself.
 Well, the gallbladder seems to be a common cause of headaches.

 You will find this point about a thumb's width above the center of your eyebrows.
 You can press both points above the eyebrows simultaneously for one to three minutes.